 I’m lucky enough to reside within a half hour of what is probably the best place in Alabama to observe bald eagles.
 Watching for them along the shoreline of Guntersville Lake is always a good outing, especially if the trip also includes another outdoor activity, or stopping for some seafood for lunch or dinner.

-I enjoyed a couple of close encounters with bald eagles in the fall of 2020.
-In both cases, I was taking photos of fall foliage, not looking for eagles.
-In both cases, the birds were in tall trees very near to the edge of the lake.
-In both cases, I heard them before I saw them as they took flight from almost directly above my head.
+I have enjoyed a few close encounters with bald eagles since 2020.
+In most cases, I was taking riding my bike or taking photos of fall foliage, not looking for eagles.
+In most cases, the birds were in tall trees very near to the edge of the lake or checking out roadkill.
+In a couple of instances, I heard them before I saw them as they took flight from almost directly above my head.